 Nigeria adrift as leader in London for month of treatment

-In this Friday May 29, 2015 file photo, Nigerian President elect, Muhammadu Buhari, arrives for his inauguration at Eagle Square in Abuja, Nigeria.
-Nigeria, West Africa's economic and military powerhouse, is adrift as President Muhammadu Buhari has been in London for medical treatment for a month as of Wednesday June 7, 2017, and many worry his health problems have left their country without strong direction.
+Nigeria, West Africa's economic and military powerhouse, is adrift as President Muhammadu Buhari has been in London for medical treatment for a month as of Wednesday, worrying many that his undisclosed health problems have left Africa's most populous country without strong direction.
+The president's prolonged absence has created "a vacuum," said Dapo Alaba Sobowale, the head of a small IT company in Lagos' sprawling Computer Village, where small shops and vendors line the streets selling mobile phones and computer gadgets.

 Discussions